KidSysco/jquery-ui-month-picker/README.md

 </pre>

 <h2>HTML 5 Month Input Support</h2>
-<p>Calling the MonthPicker on HTML 5 Month Input types is currently addressed but still under development.
-The version of Chrome that I currently run shows some nice examples of how this plugin works with the HTML 5 Month Input Type.
-The HTML 5 support in Chrome appears to make input masking and validation obsolete.
-This is quickly becoming the reccomended way to use this plugin.</p>
+<p>Calling the MonthPicker on HTML 5 Month Input types is currently addressed.
+The latest version of Chrome shows some nice examples of how this plugin works with the HTML 5 Month Input Type.
+The HTML 5 support in Chrome appears to make input masking and validation obsolete, so those can be turned off.
+This is the reccomended way to use this plugin but it is not required.</p>
 <p><img src="https://cloud.githubusercontent.com/assets/2731230/3907006/f117cf7c-22f7-11e4-9958-4cd246c0acb6.gif" /></p>
 <p>W3C Month Input Type Documentation: http://www.w3.org/TR/html-markup/input.month.html</p>